Wuralee/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-more on pointers, arrays and strings
+more on C pointers, arrays, strings